apify/apify-docs/sources/platform/proxy/residential_proxy.md

 Residential proxies use IP addresses assigned by Internet Service Providers to the homes and offices of actual users.
 Unlike [datacenter proxies](./datacenter_proxy.md), traffic from residential proxies is indistinguishable from that of legitimate users.

-This solution allows you to access a larger pool of servers than datacenter proxy.
+This solution allows you to access a larger pool of servers than data center proxy.
 This makes it a better option in cases when you need a large number of different IP addresses.

 Residential proxies support [IP address rotation](./usage.md#ip-address-rotation) and [sessions](#session-persistence).